-The bilateral collateral management of variation margins for uncleared derivatives is offered by the OTC Collateral service while triparty services are offered for the initial margin segregation and management of both uncleared and cleared derivatives.
+The bilateral collateral management of variation margins for uncleared derivatives is not only provided by the OTC Collateral service, but also offered by triparty services for the initial margin segregation and variation margin for both uncleared and cleared derivatives.
 For the latter, seamless clearing is ensured thanks to links with all major EMIR-approved CCPs such as our Deutsche Börse Group sister company Eurex Clearing.

 EMIR impact on customers